bids-standard/bids-specification/src/99-appendices/10-qmri.md

 minimum viable qMRI application for the corresponding `grouping suffix`.
-* Note that some of the metadata fields may be unaltered across different members of a given `grouped scan collection`, yet still needed as an input to a qMRI model for parameter fitting (e.g. `RepetitionTimeExcitation` of `VFA`).
+* Note that some of the metadata fields may be unaltered across different members of a given `grouped scan collection`, yet still needed as an input to a qMRI model for parameter fitting (e.g. `RepetitionTimeExcitation` of `VFA`) and therefore should be included in all json-sidecars.
 * The metadata fields listed in the OPTIONAL column can be used to derive various qMRI applications from an existing `grouping suffix`.

-The following section expands on the set of rules to derive qMRI applications from an existing `grouping suffix`.
+The following section expands on the set of rules to derive novel qMRI applications from an existing `grouping suffix`.

-# qMRI applications that can be derived from an existing `grouping suffix`
+# How to derive the intended qMRI application from an ambiguous `grouping suffix`

 Certain grouping suffixes may refer to a generic data collection regime such as variable flip angle (VFA), rather than a more specific acquisition, e.g.,